bbauska/Coursera-Bootstrap/readme.md

     browser for the exercises and assignments in this course so that any problems are minimized.

-3.  **Command line shell**: Familiarity with the command-line shell will be essential for the exercises.
+3.  <b>Command line shell</b>: Familiarity with the command-line shell will be essential for the exercises.
 In Windows a cmd window or power shell with admin privileges would be needed.
 On a Mac or in Linux, a terminal window can be used.
-Please get familiar with the \"sudo\" command in OS X and Linux.
+Please get familiar with the "sudo" command in OS X and Linux.

-4.  **Files required for the exercises**: We will provide additional starter files for the exercises wherever needed.
-Links to download the files will be provided inline in the **exercise instructions** that follow each exercise video.
+4.  <b>Files required for the exercises</b>: We will provide additional starter files for the exercises wherever needed.
+Links to download the files will be provided inline in the <b>exercise instructions</b>
+    that follow each exercise video.
 Please download the files provided there, if any, before beginning the exercise.
-The links are also available through the **Additional Resources** of the specific lesson.
+The links are also available through the <b>Additional Resources</b> of the specific lesson.

 Note: Please remember to retain the folders and all the files that you